babooppa6/hillshire-tv/README.md

 ## Database

 This project uses PostgreSQL by default.
-To use another database, change the database information appropriately in "src/lobos/config.clj" "src/hillshire_tv/db/core.clj".
+To use another database, change the database information appropriately in "src/lobos/config.clj" and "src/hillshire_tv/db/core.clj".
 Also be sure to change your database username/password in these files.

 ### Migrations